Green Woodworking at Coppicewood College

 About the Course

 This 4 day course runs twice per year.
+Next course date is Tuesday 24th September.

 This is a craft course which demonstrates how to use green wood rather than timber bought from the sawmill.
 You will learn how to split and shape green wood using hand tools, a cleaving break and a shave horse.